 - The SM58 is a cardioid dynamic microphone

-- Perhaps the most widely known vocal mic in the world, the SM58 celebrates its 50th anniversary in 2016
+- Perhaps the most widely known vocal mic in the world, the SM58 celebrated its 60th anniversary in 2026

 - Read more: http://recordinghacks.com/microphones/Shure/SM58